NEU-Khoury-DoC/25su-DoC-Blog-Template/content/AlpBerrak/_index.md

 title: "Alp Berrak"
 ---

-Hi my name is Alp and this is a file.
-This is me testing if hugo works properly!
+Hi my name is Alp and these are my blogs!
+Hope you enjoy